primalrockstar/FlashLearnEMS/README.md

 ---

-## 🚑 About FlashLearn™ EMT
+## 🚑 About ChapterFlashEMT

-FlashLearn™ EMT is part of the **ProMedixEMS™** learning ecosystem.
+ChapterFlashEMT is part of the **ProMedixEMS™** learning ecosystem.

 It was created by Emergency Medical Technician and software designer **Shaun Williamson** to solve one problem:

 > *Most EMT flashcard apps are outdated, shallow, and not aligned to how EMS students actually learn.*

-FlashLearn™ EMT delivers clean, structured, level-appropriate content built for today's EMS programs and national educational standards (original or fair-use material based on publicly available information).
+ChapterFlashEMT delivers clean, structured, level-appropriate content built for today's EMS programs and national educational standards (original or fair-use material based on publicly available information).

 **Not affiliated with NREMT, AAOS, or any textbook publisher.**
 **Not a replacement for accredited EMS education—designed to enhance it.**